spagnuolocarmine/swiftlangabm/mason/README.md

-# NetLogo Wrapper
+# MASON Wrapper

-This is a Java wrapper to execute [NetLogo](https://ccl.northwestern.edu/netlogo/) models from command line.
+This is a Java wrapper to execute [MASON](http://cs.gmu.edu/~eclab/projects/mason/) models from command line.

 ####Build the project

-The following command generate a target folder, inside it there is the Java wrapper (netlogo-1.0-wrapper.jar):
+The following command generate a target folder, inside it there is the Java wrapper (mason-1.0-wrapper.jar):

 ``` mvn assembly:assembly ```